vise890/hammock/README.md

 # Hammock
-Leisurely build Restful APIs with ruby, sinatra and MongoDB.
+Leisurely build Restful APIs.

+Uses ruby, sinatra and MongoDB.

 # Installation

-clone, shotgun.
+clone repo, bundle, shotgun.
+make sure you have MongoDB running!

 # Useageness
 Put a Mongoid document in the `resources` folder.
 That's it.
 You now have all the basic CRUD actions at `/resource_name`.